Compensation of assets

 The purpose of the General Settlement Fund was to bring about a comprehensive resolution to open questions of compensation and to acknowledge Austria’s moral responsibility for losses of assets suffered by the victims of the Nazi regime in Austria between 1938 and 1945 in the form of voluntary payments.
 Losses which had not yet been the subject of previous Austrian restitution and compensation measures, or had only been dealt with inadequately, are the primary focus.

 Individuals or associations who/which were persecuted by the Nazi regime on political grounds, on grounds of origin, religion, nationality, sexual orientation, on grounds of a physical or mental disability, or of the accusation of so-called asociality, as well as persons who left the country in order to escape such persecution were eligible to file applications.
-As a further requirement, these persons must have suffered losses or damages as a result of or in connection with events that occurred on the territory of the present-day Republic of Austria during the National Socialist era.
+As a further requirement, these persons must have suffered losses or damages as a result of or in connection with events that occurred on the territory of the present-day Republic of Austria during the Nazi era.

 Heirs of persons who fulfilled these requirements and legal successors of associations that were disbanded by the Nazi regime were also eligible to file applications.